5 Easy Ways to Improve Your Google Local & Map Rankings

 The most powerful way to improve your rankings on Google Maps is to claim and optimize your listing on Google My Business.
 If you haven’t already claimed and verified your business listing, do that now.
 Once that’s done, head to your Information section.
 From there:

-- Add any additional categories that fit your property, such as wedding venue, events space, pet-friendly lodging, family-friendly lodging, and so on.
+Add any additional categories that fit your property, such as wedding venue, events space, pet-friendly lodging, family-friendly lodging, and so on.
+Max this list out!

 2. Ask For Reviews on Google